maxalmonte14/new-site/pages/blog/lets-talk-about-stupid-videogames-cassette-beasts.md

 ### Inclusivity

-When you start the game they ask you for your character name and their _**pronouns**_ — yes, I said the _"P-word"_, if that makes you uncomfortable I invite you to get the hell outta my blog and go fuck yourself — the developers don't seem too concerned about the genitalia you were born with, they just want to know how your character should be called and how to address it properly.
+When you start the game they ask you for your character name and their _**pronouns**_ — yes, I said the _"P-word"_, if that makes you uncomfortable I invite you to get the hell outta my blog and go fuck yourself — the developers don't seem too concerned with the genitalia you were born with, they just want to know how your character should be called and how to address it properly.

 After seeing that I immediately thought _"Cool, this is one of those games that make grown-ass men and women cry on the internet, let's play it!"_, and boy, I did have an awesome time playing it!